Eye test results: If you’ve always wondered what all those vision test chart results actually mean when you have your eyes tested, read on!

 Understanding your eye test results: the numbers explained

-When it comes to the numbers on your spectacle prescription, they are shown for right eye (indicated as RE or sometimes OD – the Latin for oculus dexter, meaning right eye) and left eye (LE or OS – oculus sinister).
+The numbers on your spectacle prescription are shown for your right eye (indicated as RE or sometimes OD – the Latin for oculus dexter, meaning right eye) and your left eye (LE or OS – oculus sinister).
 Most optometrists use RE and LE but you will sometimes come across OD/OS in eye hospitals and some ophthalmologist’s practices.

 If there is only one number, this means the eye is spherical (the same curve all over, like a golf ball) and has no astigmatism correction: